Axway/agents-mulesoft/CONTRIBUTING.md

 Submit all changes directly to the master branch.
 We don’t use separate branches for development or for upcoming releases.

-Code that lands in master must be compatible with the latest stable release.
+Code merged to master must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
 We should be able to release a new minor version from the tip of master at any time.

 # Features, Enhancements & Bugs